 First National is Canada’s largest non-bank mortgage lender with $100 billion in mortgages under management, but our primary asset is not capital.
 The company’s success is due to the ingenuity of our employees who are known industry wide for developing innovative lending strategies and delivering responsive services that are highly valued by brokers as well as single family and commercial borrowers.
-In this interview, we ask Wendy Burkin, First National’s Senior Director, Human Resources, to share her thoughts on how the company recruits, develops its talent, and what it’s like to work here.
+In this interview, we ask Wendy Burkin, First National’s Vice President, Human Resources, to share her thoughts on how the company recruits, develops its talent, and what it’s like to work here.

 Wendy, every successful company has a unique culture. how would you describe First National’s culture?

 We are a work hard, play hard company, which is to say we’re focused on being very productive and effective for our customers and investors, but we also try to get the most out of our working lives by being engaged in our communities and socially active as employees.
 We have a dedicated committee that organizes company social and fundraising events.

 How does First National and its employees contribute to their communities?

 First National organizes various fundraising activities across the company on an ongoing basis.
 The United Way is the charity we focus on across all offices every October.
 First National matches employee contributions.
 We’ve doubled our fundraising goal in the past six years and we’ve always managed to achieve or exceed our objective.
 We also hold 50-50 draws through the year with half of all proceeds being donated to different charities like the Red Cross.
 We also participate in activities such as Big Bike with proceeds to the Heart and Stroke Foundation and Heat Wave and Ice Wave in support of Toronto SickKids Hospital.
 We have a generation of employees who are very socially minded and there’s an outlet for them at First National.
 The participation rate in social causes and social events says a lot about the character of the people who work here.

 In your role, how do you perpetuate that culture?